 No alteration of the terms, conditions, delivery, price, quality, quantities, or specifications of the Contract shall be granted without the State Procurement Bureau's prior written consent.
-Work Product or services provided that do not conform to the specifications set forth in the SOWTO may be rejected and returned at Contractor's expense.
+Product or services provided that do not conform to the Contract terms, conditions, and specifications may be rejected and returned at Contractor's expense.